jeanpetitt/orkg_import/README.md

 ### Use Docker to perform different tasks like create comparison, contribution and paper

-Actually we have two (02) dockerfiles to perfom contribution and comparison tasks.
+With Docker we have 02 possibility to import comparison table in the orkg system.

-For more detail on how you can use docker to perform these tasks, navigate inside [README Docker](./tsotsa_orkg/README.md) and Follow the differents steps.
+1. #### First Possibility

+Navigate inside of the [Dockerfile: possibilty 1](./README_Docker.md) For more informations

+1. #### Second Possibility

+Navigate inside of the [Dockerfiles: possibilty 2](./tsotsa_orkg/README.md) For more information

 ### Use python script